 All retreats and quiet days at St. John’s Convent take place in the milieu of a contemporary monastic community with a daily rhythm of prayer.
 All guests are invited to take part in the daily Eucharist, and those staying overnight may like to join us in the Divine Office (Morning Prayer, Evening Prayer, and Compline).
-See the regular chapel and meal schedule.
+See the regular chapel schedule.

 These overnight retreats focus on a particular theme and include four or five talks over the course of two days, with ample time for personal reflection, reading, walking, and prayer.
 Participants are invited to join the Sisters for chapel services.
 Meals are eaten in silence, and the Guest House is a place of silence during the retreat.

 Retreats may last two or more days, beginning with Evening Prayer at 5 pm on the first day and ending with Holy Eucharist and a midday meal on the last day.
 We limit the number of participants for retreats, so register early.
 A non-refundable deposit is required for all our retreats.

 The fee and (non-refundable) deposit are listed under the description for each retreat.
 Commuters are welcome if there is space; the fee is 55% of the overnight fee, and the deposit is the same as listed.

 Upcoming guided retreats are included in the list of all retreats.